Antler Harvesting: Techniques and Controversies

 If the first contentious point about velvet antler removal is who should perform the amputation, then the second and perhaps more inflammatory issue involves the methods of animal restraint used to allow amputation.

 The two generally used methods of restraint are physical and chemical.
 Combinations of these methods are used, depending on the circumstances.
 Some form of physical restraint is almost always applied in the form of a squeeze chute, with or without sedation.
 In the absence of adequate facilities for physical restraint the method of choice becomes general anaesthesia using immobilizing doses of drugs such as xylazine, frequently in combination with other drugs like ketamine.
 This method of restraint is not practical on a large scale but is useful for operations with a few stags that can be done on the same day.
-It is my firm conviction that despite the Schedule F prescription status of drugs like ketamine and Rompun™ , their use to achieve general anaesthesia in game farmed animals should remain the responsibility of a licenced veterinarian.
+It is my firm conviction that restricted drugs like ketamine and Rompun™ and their use to achieve general anaesthesia in game farmed animals should remain the responsibility of a licenced veterinarian.
+The human safety and liability issues are enormous.
 This view is of course opposed by many game farmers as being another example of protectionism and turf warfare.
 Whatever your own views on this subject, you are reminded that the responsibility for the correct use of these drugs and any consequences arising from their misuse remains with the dispensing practitioner.
 Since the use of most conventional sedatives in cervids is "off label", the legal responsibility for animal losses will not be shared by the drug manufacturer.

 The ideal physical restraint device for antler removal is a hydraulic or pneumatic squeeze chute which allows the gentle but firm confinement of the stag with his head and antlers exposed for antler removal.
 Squeeze chute designs for elk are very sophisticated, with various padded and adjustable features allowing containment of the animal in a safe and comfortable manner.
 Deer chutes need not be as strong or sophisticated because of the smaller physical size of deer.
 However, all but the most unmanageable animals of any species can be squeezed and held still without using sedatives.
 Older experienced animals tend not to panic as much as young stags while being held.
 All animals benefit from the application of a blindfold.
 The blindfold reduces random visual stimulation and has a definite calming effect on animals.